Measures of complexity and entanglement in fermionic many-body systems: The canonical basis or natural orbital set

-and which, unlike the textbook thermodynamic entropy, is non-vanishing in the ground state of any interacting system.
-However, in the case of a weakly interacting and dilute system, this entropy is a parametrically good approximation to the thermodynamic entropy of a many-body quantum system, which strictly vanishes at zero temperature~\cite{Nordheim:1928,Uehling:1933}, and which for a non-equilibrium system satisfies the Boltzmann H-theorem~\cite{Boltzmann:1872,Nordheim:1928,Uehling:1933}.

-The entropy $S$ attains its minimum value in the case of a pure Slater determinant $S_{min}=0$, when $ n_k\equiv 1$ or $n_k\equiv 0$, and its maximum value when $n_k \equiv N/N_{sp}$, where $N_{sp}$ is the dimension of the single-particle space and the single-particle strength is spread uniformly over the entire Hilbert space.

-The entropy $S$, which is a measure of the complexity of the many-body wave-function, can be evaluated accurately only when very high-momentum occupation probabilities upto values $n_k \approx 10^{-6}$ are taken into account, see sections~\ref{section:IV} and \ref{section:V}.
+The orbital entanglement entropy $S$ defined in Eq.~\eqref{eq:ent} is non-vanishing in the ground state of any interacting system~\cite{Srednicki:1993,Klich:2006,Boguslawski:2014,Robin:2021,Bulgac:2022}, unlike the textbook thermodynamic entropy.
+The orbital entanglement entropy $S$ attains its minimum value in the case of a pure Slater determinant $S_{min}=0$, when $ n_k\equiv 1$ or $n_k\equiv 0$, and its maximum value when $n_k \equiv N/N_{sp}$, where $N_{sp}$ is the dimension of the single-particle space and the single-particle strength is spread uniformly over the entire Hilbert space.
+The entropy $S$, which is thus a measure of the complexity of the many-body wave-function, can be evaluated accurately only when very high-momentum occupation probabilities up to values $n_k \approx 10^{-6}$ are taken into account, see section~\ref{section:V}.